 From ideation, a product will go through several development stages internally before it ever sees the physical and online stores where the public can purchase it.

 Re-routing is part of the process, and it’s not uncommon to change direction multiple times or even go back to the drawing board.
 Often it takes multiple iterations and repeated steps to get things right.

-Let’s look at Levitt’s product life cycle stages in the next section to see how it takes the development of a new product forward.
+Let’s look at Levitt’s product lifecycle stages in the next section to see how each stage takes the development of a new product forward.

 What are the product lifecycle stages? (with examples)

 You’ve created a fantastic product concept, based on external data observations, customer pain-points, or an opportunity in the market for a new solution.
 Here’s where you progress to the next step – testing the concept with real end-users.